 Securing corporate sponsorship – both for time and financial support – is often a process that will require you to sell your plan and to navigate organizational policies and politics.
-Sixty percent of students in the MIT EMBA program have some level of company financial sponsorship.
-You can increase your chances by carefully planning your request.
-Viewing your organization through the following 3 Lenses (Strategic, Political, and Cultural) will help you navigate the sponsorship landscape.
+Sixty percent of students in the MIT EMBA program have some level of organizational financial sponsorship.
+You can increase your chances of securing support by carefully planning your request.
+Viewing your organization through the following 3 Lenses will help you navigate your sponsorship landscape.

 The Strategic Landscape

 Evaluating your organizations strategic landscape means understanding what funding options and procedures exist.
 It also means understanding the goals, priorities, and strategic initiatives at the firm level and at your boss’s level.
 You can use this information to frame the question of why you are pursuing and MBA and answer how it will align with organizational priorities.

 Key questions to ask yourself are: